IBM/aspera-cli/README.md

 Laurent/2016-2023

-This gem provides the `ascli` Command Line Interface to IBM Aspera software.
+This gem provides the `ascli` CLI (Command Line Interface) to IBM Aspera software.

 `ascli` is a also great tool to learn Aspera APIs.